UzairArain2008/UzairArain2008/README.md

 # 💫 About Me:
-🤝 I’m looking for help with Flutter<br>🌱 I’m currently learning Data Science, AI/ML/DL, flutter<br>💬 Ask me about HTML, CSS
+🚀 Passionate about building things with code
+🌱 Currently diving deep into Data Science, AI/ML/DL, and Flutter
+💬 Comfortable with HTML & CSS and always open to learning more
+🤝 Actively exploring Flutter and leveling up through real projects

 ## 🌐 Socials: